gardenlinux/gardenlinux/tests/README.md

 #### Running the tests

-Start podman container with dependencies:
+Start Podman container with dependencies:

 - mount Garden Linux repository to `/gardenlinux`
 - mount GCP credentials to `/root/.config`